kakubei/kakubei.github.io/_posts/2014-04-12-setup-git-push.md

 This will create your private and public keys `~/.ssh/id_rsa` and `~/.ssh/id_rsa.pub` respectively.

 The magic happens when we add our public key, `~/.ssh/id_rsa.pub` to the remote server.
 Your private key, don't copy it anywhere, leave it alone where it is, don't touch it, don't even look at it.
-OK you can look at it, all I'm saying is don't copy it over to anywhere.
+OK you can look at it, all I'm saying is don't copy it over to anywhere, leave it unmolested.

 ## Multiple SSH keys for multiple users
 What if I have multple users for different web sites?
 You might have one user for your computer and another user for your personal site, yet another user for your work site, one more for your Heroku project, this is not unusual, I have a bunch of websites and I use a different user for each because I'm not a **total** idiot.
 Having one user and password for everything might be a lot easier but it's just asking for trouble.